shubhamjadhav001/OracleSqlChallenge/README.md

 Instructions
 1. Create or use any oracle database of your choice.
-2. import .sql file and run commands.
+2. import .sql file or copy the code and run.

-3. this will create two tables employee and department.
+This will create two tables employee and department.
+Detailed explaination is in text file attached.